krystalmonolith/VectorCombinations/README.md

 # VectorCombinations

-This is a C++17 demonstration of a method of generating a output set of unique combinations when given an input set of vectors containing arbitrary values.
+This is a C++17 demonstration of a method of generating an output set of unique combinations when given an input set of vectors containing arbitrary values.

 ## Example #1: Combinations of integers